thunlp/OpenKE/README.md

 <a href="https://github.com/thunlp/Fast-TransX"> Fast-TransX</a>: efficient lightweight C++ inferences for TransE and its extended models utilizing the framework of OpenKE, including TransH, TransR, TransD, TranSparse and PTransE.

+## Models

+OpenKE (Tensorflow):

+*	RESCAL, HolE
+*  DistMult, ComplEx, Analogy
+*  TransE, TransH, TransR, TransD

+OpenKE (PyTorch):

+*	RESCAL
+*  DistMult, ComplEx, Analogy
+*  TransE, TransH, TransR, TransD
+*  SimplE

+OpenKE (Alpha)

+*	RotatE

+We welcome any issues and requests for model implementation and bug fix.

+## Experiments

+We have provided the hyper-parameters of some models to achieve the state-of-the-art performace on FB15K237 and WN18RR.
+These scripts can be founded in the folder "./examples/".
+Up to now, these models include TransE, TransH, TransR, TransD, DistMult, ComplEx.

 ## Installation

 1. Install PyTorch